SaraRousta/GuessMu/README.md

     #### Choose your favourite fragment of propositional logic.
 Options are 'Negation', 'Conjunction', 'Disjunction', 'Conditional':

         CONNECTIVES = ['Negation', 'Conjunction', 'Disjunction', 'Conditional']

+   Warning: the options above are not completely independent.
+If you, for example, only have conjunction as the connective and provide it with only three propositional variables, you cannot have more than 8 characters (there are only 2³ nonequivalent propositional formulas in this case).
+The game will crash...

 5. finally, you can run the game from guessmu.py.